keithrbennett/rexe/README.md

 ```

 The first three are _filter_ modes; they make standard input available
-to your code as `self`, and automatically output to standard output
+to your code as `self`.
-the last value evaluated by your code.

 The last (and default) is the _executor_ mode.
 It merely assists you in
 executing the code you provide without any special implicit handling of standard input.

+All input modes automatically output to standard output the last value evaluated by your code.
+You can suppress automatic output with the `-on` option.

 #### -ml "Line" Filter Mode

 In this mode, your code would be called once per line of input,
-and in each call, `self` would evaluate to the line of text:
+and in each call, `self` would evaluate to each line of text:

 ```
 ➜  ~   echo "hello\ngoodbye" | rexe -ms reverse